Simple hourly pricing.

 As you will be the legal employer of your nanny, the contract exists between you and them.
 Koru Kids will write the contract for you so you don’t need to worry.
 When we set up your contract, we will ask you to complete our set-up form which will ask for some preferences.
 We’ll then send out a draft version of your contract for you to review.

-Our standard nanny contracts have a 2 week probation period with 24 hours notice.
-After the probation period, the notice period is 2 weeks.
 You can also choose to have an initial trial shift before offering the role to a nanny.
 If you do need to bring the contract to an end, you simply need to provide your nanny with the agreed notice period.
 We’ll be there to support you with all the next steps to ensure your contract is finalised.

 If you need a nanny for less than 9 hours each week, an additional £1 surcharge will apply.
 This is to ensure we can provide the same level of service throughout the period of your contract.